yuriploc/standupbot-open-source/README.md

   * Visit the Settings page
     * `http://your-app.herokuapp.com/settings` Populate all the inputs.
   * Now you have everythig ready to start your first Standup
-    * Visit `http://your-app.herokuapp.com/api/standups/start` or just type `/standup`.
+    * Type `/standup`.

-> Be really careful when assigning the Channel name and the Bot username, the app won't work if one of them is incorrect.
+> Be really careful when assigning the Bot username and Api Token, the app won't work if one of them is incorrect.

 #### Commands:
   * `-skip`  Skips your turn until the end of standup.
   * `-yes`   Agrees to start your standup.
   * `-help`  Displays standup-bot commands in your channel.
+  * `-status`  Displays the current status of the standup.
   * `-edit: #(1,2,3)` Edit your answer for the day.
   * `-delete: #(1,2,3)` Delete your answer for the day.

-  * ##### Admin only Commands (Admin is determined by user who enters "-Start" Command)
+  * ##### Admin only Commands (Visit /settings to grant admin privileges to one or multiple users)
     * `-vacation: @user`  Skip users standup for the day.
 (Marks user "Vacation")
     * `-skip: @user`  Place user at the end of standup.
     * `-n/a: @user`   Skips users standup for the day